fraud high risk

 Romance scam, also known as pig butchering from the Mandarin criminal slang "sha zhu pan," is a fraud typology in which organized criminal networks build fake emotional relationships with victims online, then manipulate them into transferring money to fraudulent investment platforms or overseas accounts.
 It falls into the fraud category of financial crime, though the downstream money movement typically involves money mule networks and multi-hop layering structures.

 The scale is significant.
-The FBI's Internet Crime Complaint Center received 19,021 romance scam complaints in 2023, with reported losses of $652 million.
-The real figure is higher.
-The Global Anti-Scam Organization (GASO) estimates fewer than 5% of victims report, because shame and disbelief prevent disclosure.
+The FBI's Internet Crime Complaint Center received 19,021 romance scam complaints in 2023, with reported losses of $652.5 million, per its 2023 Annual Report.
+Investment fraud overall, much of it pig butchering, accounted for a further $4.57 billion that year.
+The real figures are higher.
+The Global Anti-Scam Organization estimates fewer than 5% of victims report, because shame and disbelief prevent disclosure.
 The UK's National Fraud Intelligence Bureau recorded parallel trends, with authorized push payment fraud linked to romance scams rising year-on-year.

 Victims aren't exclusively elderly or unsophisticated.
 IC3 data consistently show the highest-loss demographic is 30 to 49.
 Pig butchering operations specifically target high-income professionals: investors, engineers, and executives hold larger accounts and respond to investment framing.